-On July 31, 2018, the President signed the Texas State Plan for the Strengthening Career and Technical Education for the 21st Century Act (Perkins V or Act) into law.
-This law reauthorizes the Carl D. Perkins Career and Technical Education Act of 2006.
-Perkins V reflects the 100-year federal commitment to CTE by providing federal support for CTE programs and focuses on improving the academic and technical achievement of CTE students, strengthening the connections between secondary and postsecondary education, and improving accountability.
+On July 31, 2018, the President signed the Texas State Plan for the Strengthening Career and Technical Education for the 21st Century Act (Perkins V or Act) into law, reauthorizing and updating the Carl D. Perkins Career and Technical Education Act of 2006.
+Perkins V continues the long-time federal commitment to Career and Technical Education (CTE) by providing funding for CTE programs and focusing on improving the academic and technical achievement of CTE students, strengthening the connections between secondary and postsecondary education, and improving accountability.

 The new law went into effect on July 1, 2019.
-Fiscal Year (FY) 2020 was a Perkins V transition year.
-This Request for Applications (RFA) is issued for the Act's implementation year, FY 2021.

-The Perkins V implementation year will be guided by the provisions and requirements of the Act.
-The Texas State Plan for Perkins V sets forth the state's vision for Career and Technical Education (CTE).
-It describes how the state will implement CTE programs and programs of study, meet the needs of Special Populations defined under Perkins V, exercise fiscal responsibility for Perkins funds, and provide accountability for program results.
+Fiscal Year (FY) 2020 was the Perkins V transition year, followed by implementation year in FY 2021.
+The Texas State Plan for Perkins V sets forth the state's vision for CTE.
+It describes how the state will implement CTE programs and programs of study, meet the needs of special populations as defined under Perkins V, exercise fiscal responsibility for Perkins funds, and enforce accountability for program results.

-Carl D. Perkins Career and Technical Education Basic Grants help to advance the four broad goals of the Texas Higher Education Coordinating Board's (THECB's) 60x30TX Higher Education Plan, defined as:
+Perkins V Basic Grants help to advance the four broad goals of the Texas Higher Education Coordinating Board's 60x30TX Higher Education Plan:

-- by 2030, at least 60 percent of Texans ages 25-34 will have a certificate or degree; - by 2030, at least 550,000 students will complete a certificate, associate, bachelor's, or master's from an institution of higher education in Texas per year; - all graduates from Texas public institutions of higher education will have completed programs with identified marketable skills; and - by 2030, undergraduate student loan debt will not exceed 60 percent of first-year wages for graduates of Texas public institutions.
+- 1. by 2030, at least 60% of Texans ages 25-34 will have a certificate or degree; - 2. by 2030, at least 550,000 students will complete a certificate, associate, bachelor's, or master's from an institution of higher education in Texas per year; - 3. by 2030, all graduates from Texas public institutions of higher education will have completed programs with identified marketable skills; - 4. and by 2030, undergraduate student loan debt will not exceed 60% of first-year wages for graduates of Texas public institutions.

-The Texas Higher Education Coordinating Board ("THECB") requests Applications from Eligible Applicants (as the term is defined herein) for consideration for receiving federal funding under Career and Technical Education - Basic Grants to States ("Perkins Basic Grant Program") for state fiscal year 2021 (September 1, 2020 through August 31, 2021).
+The Texas Higher Education Coordinating Board ("THECB") requests Applications from Eligible Applicants (as the term is defined herein) for consideration for receiving federal funding under Career and Technical Education - Basic Grants to States ("Perkins Basic Grant Program") for state fiscal year 2022 (September 1, 2021 through August 31, 2022).